 Why Move to Hamilton?

-What makes Hamilton an ideal location to live?
 Hamilton has something for everyone.
-The natural allure of the conservation areas allows for a nature lover’s dream, while the city’s entertainment options will keep the average urbanite satisfied.
+The natural allure of the conservation areas throughout the area allow for a nature lover’s dream, while the city’s entertainment options will keep the average urbanite satisfied.

-Hiking trails also abound in and around Hamilton, thanks to the Bruce Trail Conservancy.
-These hiking trails offer breathtaking views of the many waterfalls in Hamilton, Niagara Escarpment, as well as other wetlands and natural wonders.
+Hiking trails also wind around Hamilton thanks to the Bruce Trail Conservancy.
+These hiking trails offer breathtaking views of the many waterfalls in Hamilton, Niagara Escarpment, and other wetlands and natural wonders.

 Waterfall Capital Capital of the World